JGrotex/tci-extensions/extensions/Scripting/readme.md

 - Output                int

 #### JavaScript Execution Hints
-here a first sample Scripts to how it works ...
+here some first sample Scripts to how it works, more can be found in the Logicscripts GitHub Sample Folder.

 Sample Input Data
 - Input "some data"